 Most eCommerce companies have worked hard to minimize cyber risk, including becoming PCI compliant.
 But that doesn’t alleviate all risk.
 So how can eCommerce companies lower the risk of liability?

-Policy premiums are primarily based on your industry.
+Cyber liability insurance cost is primarily based on your industry.
 For example, if you are an eCommerce company doing online transactions and storing data such as credit card information, you are considered high risk for data breach and thus subject to higher premiums.

 How to Reduce Premiums

 Similar to the “good driver” discount, insurance companies will take into account extra security practices you implement, to lessen the likelihood of a data breach.
 Extra security practices include:

 Provide strong password protection for servers, apps, cloud services, databases, tablets, and laptops

 Conduct regular risk assessments to reveal hardware, software and individual site vulnerabilities